 Accidents happen.
-As tired of a phrase as that is, it is in fact accurate.
-From a car accident or injury like slip and fall, any accident can pop and change your life forever.
+As tired of a phrase as that is, it is accurate.
+From a car accident, medical malpractice cases, or injuries like a slip and fall, any situation can suddenly happen and change your life forever.

 The Difference Between Compensatory Damages and Punitive Damages

-In any accident, the defendant’s conduct may produce a whole variety of damages and harm you seek reimbursement for in an injury claim award.
-All court damages are meant to rehabilitate the plaintiff to the position just prior to the accident.
+In any accident, the defendant’s actions may produce various damages, which you might recover in a monetary award to compensate for your losses.
+All court damages are meant to rehabilitate the plaintiff to the position just before the accident.